 Economics» open the printable major» search for more Areas of Study

-The Economics major within the Bachelor of Business equips students with an understanding of how our economy is by and responds to government spending, rate changes, and international markets.
+The Economics major within the Bachelor of Commerce equips students with an understanding of how our economy is by and responds to government spending, rate changes, and international markets.
 Studied will be the intricacies of both macro and microeconomics, and electives may be chosen that cover the economics of wealth creation, global trade and finance, and environmental economics.

 Graduates are valued for their written and verbal communication proficiency, group-oriented work ethic, and comprehension of the motivations behind economic decisions.
 This knowledge is highly valued in the financial services industry but also in government, where economists advise on policy and financial issues.